Indian Super League: Television ratings

-Star Sports, one of the organisers of the Indian Super League, also serves as the official broadcasters of the league in India.
+Star Sports served as the official broadcaster of the league in India for the first nine seasons.
 In September 2014, it was announced that Star Sports would broadcast the ISL through eight channels in five languages in an attempt to reach 85% of the Indian television audience.

 The first match of the Indian Super League, between Atlético de Kolkata and Mumbai City on 12 October 2014, reportedly drew a television audience of 75 million people.
 The first week reportedly drew 170 million people in total.
 These numbers were 12 times more than what India drew for the 2014 FIFA World Cup and around 20–30 times more than what the I-League, India's then top-tier football league, drew on TEN Action and even the English Premier League.
 Overall, at the end of the first season, it was reported that the ISL drew a total of 429 million viewers across India, just a bit lower than the Pro Kabaddi League, and two and a half times more than the FIFA World Cup.
 It was also reported that 57% of the viewers were women and children and that the Star Sports website gained 32 million visits during the tournament.

 The league experienced a sharp growth in ratings after the 2016 season with over 216 million viewers on television throughout.
 The 2016 final between ATK and the Kerala Blasters reportedly drew 41 million viewers which was a 41% increase on the number of viewers who saw the 2015 final between Chennaiyin and Goa.
 Ratings in rural India meanwhile drew 101 million viewers.

 For the 2017–18 season, Star Sports broadcast the league on Star Sports 2 and Star Sports 2HD in English.
-The broadcasters also televised the matches in Bangla, Malayalam, Kannada, Tamil and other languages through various channels.
+The broadcasters also televised the matches in Bangla, Malayalam, Kannada, Tamil, and other languages through various channels.
 The league is also streamed online via Disney+ Hotstar, Star India's online streaming service, and Jio TV.

 ISL 2019–20 season viewership recorded a 51 percent growth.
-At the end of the season, the league recorded a 51 per cent jump in viewership among the urban affluent sports savvy audience of M15+AB Urban as per BARC's report.
+At the end of the season, the league recorded a 51 percent jump in viewership among the urban affluent sports-savvy audience of M15+AB Urban as per BARC's report.

 ISL 2020–21 season saw a growth of 16% pan-India viewership from last 2019–20 season's viewership numbers.

+ISL 2021–22 season & ISL 2022–23 season continue to gain steady growth in Media coverage & television viewership.
+From the 2022–23 season, the home-away format returned.
+Hence ISL clubs played home matches and attracted full-house matches in stadiums.

 Broadcasters

+The matches are being aired on Star Sports 3 (English, Hindi, Malayalam, and Bengali) and Asianet Plus (Malayalam only) on television, while they are available for digital streaming on JioHotstar (English, Hindi, Malayalam, and Bengali).